-- 3.9.18 Fiscal Non-Funding Clause: In the event sufficient budgeted funds are not available for a new fiscal period, the County must notify the provider of such occurrence and the contract must terminate on the last day of the current fiscal period without penalty or expense to the County. - 3.9.19 Estimated Usage: All orders for Base Bid, Option One, and Option Two will be placed by the respective County office on an "as needed" basis.
-The services specified herein are estimates based on past usage and anticipated future requirements and as such, do not constitute a guarantee on the part of the County. - 3.9.20 Pricing: The contract will be awarded on a firm, fixed price basis for the entirety of the initial/original contract period.
+- agreement to any other person, company or corporation without the prior consent and approval in writing by the County. - 3.6.10 Contract Period: The initial contract period shall run Date of Award through One Year.
+The contract shall have four (4), one (1)-year renewal periods, or any portion thereof, following the completion of the initial/original contract term.
+After the completion of the final renewal term, the contract will continue on a month-to-month basis until either party terminates the contract by providing the other party with thirty (30) calendar days prior written notice. - 3.6.11 Cancellation Agreement: The County reserves the right to cancel the contract without cause by giving not less than thirty (30) calendar days prior notice to the contractor in writing of the intention to cancel, or with cause, if at any time the contractor fails to fulfill or abide by any of the terms or conditions specified.
+Failure of the contractor to comply with any of the provisions of the contract may be considered a material breach of contract and must be cause for immediate termination of the contract at the discretion of Boone County.
+Boone County may allow the contractor reasonable opportunity to cure material breach, but is not required to do so. - 3.6.12 Fiscal Non-Funding Clause: In the event sufficient budgeted funds are not available for a new fiscal period, the County must notify the provider of such occurrence and the contract must terminate on the last day of the current fiscal period without penalty or expense to the County. - 3.6.13 Estimated Usage: The services specified herein are estimates and do not constitute a guarantee on the part of the County. - 3.6.14 Pricing: The contract will be awarded on a firm, fixed price basis for the entirety of the initial/original contract period.
 Prices are subject to adjustment only upon renewal of the contract period, subject to quotations on the Vendor Response Page for the specific renewal period; adjusted pricing must be effective on the renewal date and must remain firm through the entirety of the specific renewal period. - a.
 Price Increase: It shall be the responsibility of the contractor to notify the County sixty (60) calendar days prior to the end of the current contract period of any pending price increase which will take effect at the beginning of the ensuing renewal period. - b.
-If the option for renewal is exercised by the County, the contractor must agree that the prices for the renewal period must not exceed the maximum percent of increase for the applicable renewal period stated on the Vendor Response Pages of the contract. - c.
-If renewal percentages are not provided, then prices for the renewal period(s) shall be the same as during the initial/original contract period.
-All pricing adjustments shall be calculated using the initial/original pricing. - 3.9.21 Confidentiality: The contractor must be responsible for maintaining the confidentiality of the County records and data, which cannot be sold, shared or otherwise disclosed to other companies or individuals without written permission from the County Employee Benefits Plan officials.
+If the option for renewal is exercised by the County, the contractor must agree that the prices for the renewal period must not exceed the maximum percent of increase for the applicable renewal period stated on the Vendor Response Pages of the contract.

+- c.
+If renewal percentages are not provided (i.e., left blank), or are quoted as "zero," then prices for the renewal period(s) shall be the same as during the initial/original contract period.
+All pricing adjustments shall be calculated using the initial/original pricing. - d.
+Freight, Shipping and Handling Costs: The contractor shall be responsible for all costs of shipping, handling and freight.